What is Canker Sore?

-- Minor canker sores which appear 3 or 4 times a year.
+- Minor canker sores appear 3 or 4 times a year.

 - Major canker sores are less summon and the ulcers are bigger.

-- Herpetiform canker sores which are rare and appear as clusters of tiny sores.
+- Herpetiform canker sores are rare and appear as clusters of tiny sores.

 - Tingling sensation in the mouth before the sores appear.

-- The centre of the sore is white or yellow and the skin surrounding it is red and inflamed.
+- The center of the sore is white or yellow and the skin surrounding it is red and inflamed.

 - Sores appear on the inside of the mouth, the lip, cheeks, underside, or upper side of the tongue.